Updated: Oct 14, 2021

 Finally make sure the baby has a good feed and long walk in the buggy beforehand, that way you can enjoy a well-earned pamper session in peace!

-Nicky McKenzie Hair is a freelance hairdresser passionate about all thing's hair including getting your hair products right!
+Nicky McKenzie Hair is a freelance hairdresser specialising in Wella colour with a passion for all thing's hair including choosing the right hair products.
 Nicky is based from her boutique home salon in Farnham. #hairbynickymckenzie #nickymckenziehair #newmum #newhaircut #postpartumhair #wellanutricurls #nioxin #pearlstyler #chopitalloff #bobhaircut